AideenByrne/python-project/README.md

 22. Plots a histogram of Sepal Width measurements in blue ![Sepal Width](images/Figure2.png)
 23. Plots a histogram of Petal Length measurements in green ![Petal Length](images/Figure3.png)
 24. Plots a histogram of Petal Width measurements in yellow ![Petal Width](images/Figure4.png) <br>
 *These four histograms were generated using MatPlotLib.
-For each, I labelled the Y axis as "Frequency" and the X axis as whichever column I wanted to display, i.e. "Sepal Length", or "Sepal Width" etc.*
+For each, I labelled the Y axis as "Frequency" and the X axis as whichever variable I wanted to display, i.e. "Sepal Length", or "Sepal Width" etc.*
 25. Plots a histogram showing above measurements in assigned colours to demonstrate their distribution ![Total](images/Figure5.png) <br>
 *For this I included a command to generate a histogram to combine all of the recorded measurements with the colours I had selected as above.*